Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 7. Boulders Beach

-Get up close and personal with South Africa’s most adorable residents at Boulders Beach, home to a colony of African penguins.
-Here, you can take a stroll along the boardwalks and watch as these charming creatures dance in the crystal-clear waters and bask in the sun.
-And, if you’re feeling adventurous, wear a wetsuit and join them for a swim in the sheltered coves for a thrilling experience.
+Boulders Beach is home to a colony of African penguins, which are one of the most adorable residents of the beach.
+Here, you can take a walk on the boardwalks and observe these adorable creatures play and entertain along the transparent waters and sunbathe.
+And, if you’re feeling adventurous, wear a wetsuit and join them swimming in the sheltered bays on the island for a thrilling experience.